Floorp-Projects/Floorp/taskcluster/docs/docker-images.rst

 ``taskcluster/docker``.
 Each directory therein contains the name of an image used as part of the task graph.

+More information is available in the ``README.md`` file in that directory.

 Adding Extra Files to Images
 ============================